dbublik/unused-class-hunter/README.md

     );
 ```

+The third option is to use one of our "filter".
+In the engine of this project we use two filters - `ClassFilter` and `AttributeFilter`.

+But there are other filters - for example `ApiTagFilter` (which filters classes with the tag `@api`).
+See all filters in directory `DBublik\UnusedClassHunter\Filter`.

-The third option is to create your own custom filter:
+Or you can create your own custom filter:

 ```php
 <?php